 Previously, Kenton County funded 911 emergency dispatch operations through an annual per parcel fee, whereby, each parcel in Kenton County was levied a fee of $60 on its county property tax bill.
 Kenton County is migrating to a land use density fee.
 Every parcel will be assessed a fee based on the land use as defined by the Property Valuation Administrator's office (PVA).

 How the Fee is Calculated

 Actual cost is calculated by using the calls for service in each land use category so that each group is paying a fair fee.

-The Fiscal Court estimated the funds needed to sustain the County Dispatch Operations, and studied 911 call data from 2015 and 2017.
-After calculating the total 911 calls to each parcel, the land use codes of all parcels were organized into seven different land use density types.
-We then used the portion of all 911 calls to those parcels to determine what portion of revenue these parcels were responsible for.
-We divided the total allocated revenue responsibility by total number of parcels of each land use density type and standardized the fees for ease of billing.
+Every year, the Fiscal Court estimates the funds needed to sustain the County Dispatch Operations, and studies 911 call data from the previous year.
+After calculating the total 911 calls to each parcel, the land use codes of all parcels are organized into several different land use density types.
+The portion of all 911 calls to those parcels are used to determine what portion of revenue these parcels are responsible for.
+The total allocated revenue responsibility is divided by total number of parcels of each land use density type, determining the fee for each parcel.

 |Public Use||Emergency Service|

 |Low Density Residential and Agricultural||1 to 3 Units||$75|

 |Medium Density Residential||4 to 39 Units||$75 per unit (max $340)|